Free Globularly Generated Double Categories II: The Canonical Double Projection: Introduction

-We prove that canonical double projections always exist and that are uniquely determined by the above properties.
+In Theorem \ref{thmprojection1} we prove canonical double projections always exist and that are uniquely determined by the above properties.
 We interpret the properties defining canonical double projections by considering free globularly generated double categories and canonical double projections as generators and relations presentations of general globularly generated double categories.
-We exploit this to provide bounds for numerical invariants of double categories, to proving that every lift of a decorated 2-groupoid canonically contains a double groupoid, and to provide compatible formal linear functorial extensions of the Haagerup standard form and the Connes fusion operation extending the corresponding functors provided in \cite{Bartels1}.
-We extend the free globularly generated double category construction to a functor $Q:\mbox{\textbf{bCat}}^*\to \mbox{\textbf{dCat}}$.
-We prove that $Q$ fits into a left adjoint pair $(Q,H^*)$ with the collection of canonical double projections as counit thus making free globularly generated double categories free objects with respect to $H^*$.
+In Section 3 we exploit this to provide bounds for numerical invariants of double categories, to prove that every lift of a decorated 2-groupoid canonically contains a double groupoid, and to provide compatible formal linear functorial extensions of the Haagerup standard form and the Connes fusion operation extending the corresponding functors provided in \cite{Bartels1}.
+In Section 4 we extend the free globularly generated double category construction to a functor $Q:\mbox{\textbf{bCat}}^*\to \mbox{\textbf{dCat}}$ and in Theorem \ref{thmadjoint} we prove that $Q$ fits into a left adjoint pair $(Q,H^*)$ with the collection of canonical double projections as counit thus making free globularly generated double categories free objects with respect to $H^*$, see Corollary \ref{Qfree}.
 We regard this result as a fibered version of the classic result of \cite{Spencer} and \cite{BrownMosa} exchanging horizontalization $H$ with decorated horizontalization $H^*$ and the Ehresmann double category of quintets functor \textbf{Q} with $Q$.
 We provide a more detailed account of the contents and motivation for the main results of the paper.

 \

 \textit{Internalization}

 \